 Not all sales careers require a college degree, and in fact many employers are more interested in a prospective employee's sales experience, industry knowledge and personality than in his or her formal education.
 Certification programs are an excellent way to demonstrate the sales and industry knowledge employers seek.
 Careers in sales vary depending on industry sector, but the duties involved--convincing customers to buy a given product--remain the same throughout all industries.
 Sales representatives must be self-starters in order to combine travel and appointments in the most effective way possible.
 Face-to-face selling is an immensely powerful tool, and the skills are highly transferable between industries.

-Career prospects and job security for wholesale and manufacturing sales representatives (except technical and scientific products) should be stable for this reason, according to the U.S. Bureau of Labor Statistics (BLS).
-Average growth of 6% is expected between 2014 and 2024.
-The median salary for sales reps in the wholesale and manufacturing fields (except technical and scientific products) was $55,730 in May 2015, according to the BLS.
+Career prospects and job security for wholesale and manufacturing sales representatives (except technical and scientific products) will be below average, according to the U.S. Bureau of Labor Statistics (BLS).
+Slower than average growth of 2% is expected between 2018 and 2028.
+The median salary for sales reps in the wholesale and manufacturing fields (except technical and scientific products) was $58,510 in May 2018, according to the BLS.

 Childcare workers interact with children of all ages in various environments, from public and private schools to homes and institutional facilities.
 Childcare workers organize activities that stimulate the physical, emotional, intellectual and social growth of the children in their charge.
 Professional certifications offered in this field include the Certified Childcare Professional and Child Development Associate designations.

-The job outlook in this field is expected to be relatively good over the 2014-2024 decade as more childbearing-age women enter the workforce and need someone to look after their children, according to the BLS.
-Five percent employment growth is expected during that decade, which is about average.
-Childcare workers earned a median of $20,320 per year as of May 2015, per the BLS, but pay can be increased with additional education and experience.
+The job outlook in this field is expected to be below average in the 2018-2028 decade due to increasing childcare costs, according to the BLS.
+Two percent employment growth is expected during that decade, which is below average.
+Childcare workers earned a median of $23,240 per year as of May 2018, per the BLS, but pay can be increased with additional education and experience.

 Medical assistants may perform a combination of clinical and administrative tasks or specialize in one of these areas.
 Some common clinical job duties include taking patients' vital signs, assisting doctors during examinations, doing lab tests, preparing patients for procedures and giving medication advice.
 Some administrative tasks include scheduling appointments, buying supplies and equipment, doing medical coding and answering calls.
 Medical assistants usually need to earn a certificate at a community college or trade school.
 They can also pursue certification, such as the Certified Medical Assistant (CMA), Certified Clinical Medical Assistant (CCMA) and Certified Medical Administrative Assistant (CMAA) credentials.